Spa treatment rooms for massages or beauty treatments

 Celeb-chef restaurant, free breakfast, cozy lobby bar, plus pools and spa treatment rooms

 Inn amenities are geared toward maximum relaxation.
-In 2015, the property added a full-service restaurant, Harvest Table, under the name of celebrity Chef Charlie Palmer.
+In 2015, the property added a full-service restaurant, Harvest Table.
 The restaurant has a changing menu of fresh, seasonal dishes—so fresh, in fact, the restaurant uses some of its ingredients from the Inn’s five on-site gardens.
 Lunch is offered three days a week and dinner six.
 There is an extensive wine list, and guests can also order all manner of drinks from the hotel’s cozy and exceptionally well-stocked lobby bar.
 The restaurant also serves the hotel’s free breakfast buffet.
 It’s a decent spread of hot and cold standards (the bacon is excellent), but some guests are disappointed by the lack of made-to-order options, expecting something a little more from a celeb-chef-driven venue.

 Additional amenities include two heated outdoor pools and whirlpools -- they’re simple, but decently maintained, and one is adults-only.
 Guests sometimes complain about a lack of pool towels.
 The on-site spa is really just a few private treatment rooms—there’s no sauna, steam room, or relaxation areas -- though guests can arrange massages or beauty treatments by appointment.
 The onsite gym is a bit of an afterthought, with little in the way of ambiance, but it features a handful of modern cardio machines with individual screens as well as a bench, floor space, and some free weights.